Rodcast141/spider-man-the-one-and-only-vr-game/README.md

 # Spider-Man: The One and Only VR Game

-A lightweight A-Frame project with a city sandbox that you can move around in desktop mode or VR mode.
+A lightweight A-Frame project with a city sandbox, a full-body Spider-Man-inspired avatar, and movement support for desktop and VR.

 ## Run locally